saurabdixit/RoboND-DeepLearning-Project/README.md

 # Deep Learning Project

-In this project, we have trained a Fully Convolutional Network to learn to follow a person from the images generated from the quadsim simulator.
+In this project, we have trained a Fully Convolutional Network to find the person in a given scene to follow.

 [image_0]: ./docs/misc/conv_result.png
+[image_1]: ./docs/misc/Result_1.png
+[image_2]: ./docs/misc/Result_2.png
+[image_3]: ./docs/misc/Encoder_decoder.png
 ![alt text][image_0]

 ## Instructions to run the project